How to Plan a Boundary Waters Canoe Trip

 Use this step by step trip planning guide to get started

-Your group layout will help us determine which canoe route is best for you and your crew.
+Your group layout will help us determine which canoe route is best for your Boundary Waters canoe trip.
 Here are a few things to consider when thinking about your group: